 An employee working directly for a company receives fringe benefits, has payroll withholding for taxes from each paycheck and is covered by workers' compensation insurance provided by the employer.
 The employee is told how and where to work, with direct supervision from a supervisor.
 From a tax point of view, the employee receives a Form W-2, showing total income, federal and state taxes withheld, Social Security tax and Medicare tax.

-If you are an employee receiving a W-2, the information would be posted on the "wages, salaries, tips, etc." line of the Forms 1040EZ, 1040A, or 1040.
+If you are an employee receiving a W-2, the information would be posted on the "wages, salaries, tips, etc." line of your Form 1040.
 The forms require the attachment of W-2's, showing the withholdings.
 This income is treated just like hourly wages or salary income, except that it was earned through a commission formula.

 Independent Contractor Commissions